AaronDavidSchneider/aarondavidschneider.github.io/_teaching/2022-handsonastro.md

 location: "Hanau, Germany"
 ---

-I was invited to Coprepare and cotutor two sessions of the summerschool.
+I was invited to co-prepare and co-tutor two sessions of the summerschool.
 In the planet formation session with Bertram Bitsch, I helped students to develop a simple planetformationmodel.
-In the session about exoplanet climates with Ludmila Carone, I assisted students to run and interpret climate model data data with MITgcm.
+In the session about exoplanet climates with Ludmila Carone, I assisted students to run a climate model (MITgcm) and interpret climate model data.